KittyGiraudel/site/_posts/2014-10-22-translation-system-in-sass.md

 My idea was to have a `.scss` file per language, following a pattern like `a11y-<language>.scss` for convenience that gets compiled into a `a11y-<language>.css` file.
 This file shouldn't contain much.
 Actually only:

 1. defining `@charset` (obviously to `UTF-8`);
-1. importing utilities (translation map, mixins, configuration...);
+1. importing utilities (translation map, mixins, configuration…);
 1. defining the language to use (as of today `fr` or `en`);
 1. importing CSS styles.